ODF (OpenDocument Format): Introduction and Translation

 1. What is ODF?

-OpenDocument Format (ODF) is an open file format standard designed to provide cross-platform compatibility and long-term usability for office documents.
-Developed by OASIS (Organization for the Advancement of Structured Information Standards), ODF is widely supported by various office software suites, including Microsoft Office, LibreOffice, Apache OpenOffice, and Google Docs, Sheets, Slides, etc.
+OpenDocument Format (ODF) is an open file format standard designed to provide cross-platform compatibility and long-term accessibility for office documents.
+Developed by OASIS (Organization for the Advancement of Structured Information Standards), ODF is widely supported by various office software suites, including Microsoft Office, LibreOffice, Apache OpenOffice, and Google Docs, Sheets, Slides, among others.

 Features of ODF